pscally1005/pscally1005.github.io/_posts/draft/2025-10-04-aquafaba-ice-cream.markdown

 - Freeze for 1 hour.
 Churn with your hand mixer.
 Repeat 2 more times for a total of 3 hours

-- Transfer your ice cream to a container, and store in the freezer.
-Let sit out for about 5 minutes before scooping
+- Transfer your ice cream to a container, and store in the freezer

+- This ice cream can be eaten directly out of the freezer.
+It doesn't need to sit out before scooping, but it will melt quickly.
+Its texture is a cross between soft serve and a chocolate Italian ice
 ---